How do I create a Python 3 virtual environment with the Boto 3 library on Amazon Linux 2?

 Create a virtual environment under the ec2-user home directory

 The following command creates the app directory with the virtual environment inside of it.
 You can change my_app to another name.
-If you change my_app, make sure that you reference the new name in the remaining resolution steps.
+If you change my_app, then reference the new name in the remaining resolution steps:

 [ec2-user ~]$ python3 -m venv my_app/env